WeaverStever/Redirect-domain-to-www.domain/Readme.md

 How to redirect a root domain to the www version.

 <b>The problem:</b>
-<p>I have a domain from Google, I want to keep the root domain at Google to take advantage of their email redirect functionality, but the www address is hosted on an Apache2 server on DigitalOcean.
+<p>I have a domain from Google, I want to keep the root domain at Google to take advantage of their email functionality, but the www address is hosted on an Apache2 server elsewhere.
 I have the www version working by providing the www alias to the Google DNS, but this leaves the root domain with no host.</p>

 <p>Again, my goal is to keep DNS at Gootle, so a Google solution seems appropriate, but an .htaccess 301 redirect does not seem to be an option with Gcloud / App Engine.